Dennis Condrey: American Wrestling Association (1987)

-Return to the NWA World Championship Wrestling (1988–1989)
+Return to NWA World Championship Wrestling (1988–1989)

 After wrestling the independents, Condrey returned to the NWA in November 1988, alongside Randy Rose and Paul E. Dangerously, and now calling themselves "The Original Midnight Express".

 During the November 5 episode of World Championship Wrestling, Jim Cornette received an anonymous phone call.
 The caller ridiculed Cornette over Eaton and Lane's loss of the NWA World Tag Team titles to the Road Warriors on October 29.
 Cornette recognized the caller and basically asked him to come say it to his face.
 At that point, Dangerously and the Original Midnight Express hit the ring and proceeded to pummel Cornette and Stan Lane, who was wrestling in a singles match.
 By the time Bobby Eaton showed up, it was three on one.
 Cornette showed up the next week on TBS carrying his blood stained suit jacket and the feud was on.

 The teams wrestled at Starrcade '88, but nothing was solved.
-The Midnights vs. Midnights would be the hottest feud in the NWA for months, building up to a 6-man tag match involving the managers on pay-per-view in February 1989.
+The Midnights vs. Midnights would be the hottest feud in the NWA for months, building up to a 6-man tag match involving the managers at the Chi-Town Rumble pay-per-view in February 1989.
 The one who got pinned would have to leave the promotion.
 However, due to changes in ownership, the NWA was going through booking upheaval with Dusty Rhodes being replaced as head booker by George Scott.
 Jim Crockett, Jr. already had a problem with Condrey due to his previous overnight disappearance and Scott had previous animosity with Rose, so Scott's appearance as top booker made for the catalyst to bury both teams and the feud.
 The feud was cooled off and the "loser leaves town" match was going to be used to kick one of them out of the territory once and for all and continue to bury the other.
 At the last minute, Dennis Condrey once again decided to leave the NWA, rather than take his PPV payoff and give Crockett and Scott the satisfaction.
 Jack Victory was brought in as his replacement and the match went forward.